 The pitch bible version was completed in December 2018 and I had a small list of companies to approach.
 Getting this information alone is pretty tricky, but I managed to get a few copies out into the UK animation industry relatively quickly.
 Replies were slim - Collingwood & Co returned it with a very complimentary message, but declining as they were focusing on their own IP - but not many other places acknowledged receipt or replied.

 With the UK companies I approached not responding or bowing out, I created another list compiled of animation I loved, found the production companies out, and tried to directly approach them.
-I researched shows like Archer, Big Mouth, Bojack, Futurama, The Hollow, Paradise PD, and Final Space to name a few, and tried to find useful contact details (very tricky!) - I was extremely pessimistic about making any progress here, was purely a shot in the dark, but as luck would have it, I managed to get the new Pitch Bible on the right desk at the right time, which finally opened my Act 2 doorway!
+I researched shows like Archer, Big Mouth, Bojack, Futurama, The Hollow, Paradise PD, and Final Space to name a few, and tried to find useful contact details (very tricky!) - I was extremely pessimistic about making any progress here, was purely a shot in the dark, but as luck would have it (for once), I managed to get the new Pitch Bible on the right desk at the right time, which finally opened my Act 2 doorway!
 Thanks Dan :)

 Full colour of various Animazombs, a location concept of Sparks Cove, and character sketches for Bartley!